Massachusetts Stroke or TIA Lawyers

 The brain controls everything from breathing to movement to thought, so any damage to this important organ can result in devastating repercussions.
 Two common issues that can disrupt the brain’s normal functioning are stroke and TIA (transient ischemic attack, or “mini-stroke”).
 When a person suffers a stroke or TIA, it is imperative that he or she receives treatment right away to lessen the threat of permanent brain damage.

 Unfortunately, sometimes doctors fail to notice obvious stroke or TIA symptoms, potentially leading to misdiagnosis or delayed diagnosis of these conditions.
 In these situations, victims of this terrible medical malpractice may be eligible to take legal action.
-Massachusetts residents who have suffered due to misdiagnosed stroke or TIA can turn to Crowe & Mulvey, LLP, today to learn more about their legal rights and options.
+Massachusetts residents who have suffered due to misdiagnosed stroke or TIA can turn to the medical malpractice lawyers at Crowe & Mulvey, LLP, today to learn more about their legal rights and options.

 Why Choose Crowe & Mulvey, LLP?